rollyourown-xyz/ryo-website-content/collaborate/project_and_module_development/project_structure/index.md

 The top-level directory of a rollyourown.xyz project includes a script `upgrade.sh` for the user to execute in order to [maintain the project](/rollyourown/projects/how_to_maintain/).

-Only the variables `PROJECT_ID` and `MODULES` in the `upgrade.sh` script need to be modified for a specific project, in the same way as for the [`deploy.sh` script](#the-deploysh-script).

-- The `PROJECT_ID` variable should be set as described [above](#the-project_id)
-- The `MODULES` variable should be set to a space-separated list of all the modules that are deployed for the project - e.g. in the form "module_1 module_2 module_3"
+Only the variable `MODULES` in the `upgrade.sh` script needs to be modified for a specific project, in the same way as for the [`deploy.sh` script](#the-deploysh-script).
+The `MODULES` variable should be set to a space-separated list of all the modules that are deployed for the project - e.g. in the form "module_1 module_2 module_3"

 The `upgrade.sh` script (optionally) manages the upgrade of any modules used by the project, and builds and deploys new containers for the project.

 For each module used in the project, the user is asked whether the module should also be upgraded.
-If the user selects `y` to upgrade a module, then the `upgrade.sh` script calls scripts in the [`/scripts-modules` directory](#the-scripts-modules-directory) to manage image build and deployment for the module.
-Modules are upgraded before the project's components are upgraded.
+If the user selects `y` to upgrade a module, then the `upgrade.sh` script calls the [`upgrade.sh` script](/collaborate/project_and_module_development/module_structure/#the-upgradesh-script) for the module.

 After (optional) module upgrades, the `upgrade.sh` script calls scripts in the [`/scripts-project` directory](#the-scripts-project-directory) to perform project-specific image build and deployment.

-## The `backup.sh` script

-!!!TODO!!!

 ## The configuration directory